"History has taught us that no nation - no matter its

 The history of the Citadel is a bloody tale of siege and war, poison and murder, court room duels and dark magic.
 Over the last few centuries, Duthelm has been a gathering point for all manner of social derelicts.

 Duthelm became the focus of international attention when it managed to summon the demon lord Draxorith.
 With the aid of this monster, Duthelm waged war against all the lands of the east.
-That war, the War of Demons, ended with the banishment of Draxorith and routing of Duthelmian forces.
+That war, the War of Demons, ended with the disappearance of Draxorith and routing of Duthelmian forces.

 Many years later a second War of Demons.
 This time, Duthelm had the aid of the xorians and hordes of humanoids led by a giant.
 That war eventually ended with the xorians breaking the alliance and leaving Duthelm.
 The ruler of Duthelm, an unholy knight and the high priest of Draxorith by the name of Caramus held Duthelm together after this defeat.
 It is Caramus' daughter, Sillar, who now rules Duthelm.